Judi Farr

+Early life

+Born in Cairns in 1938, Farr was the first born child of Phyllis and Herbert 'Bert' Farr.
+Her father's death in Borneo during World War 2 prompted her mother to move the family to Bondi, Sydney, where Judi and her brother Michael, grew up by the beach in their grandmother’s unit.

+At the age of nine Farr won an elocution competition, reciting William Shakespeare at Sydney Town Hall.
+She studied ballet for 10 years, quitting in her teen years.
+She attended Holy Cross School in Woollahra.

+Farr enrolled in drama school for 3 months and soon after, joined The Colony Players, an amateur Sydney theatre group, and acted in Phillip Street Theatre satirical revues.
+At age 19, she had her lucky break at Genesian Theatre in The Skin of Our Teeth.

 Career

+Television

+Farr made her television debut in a 1962 live broadcast of The Taming of the Shrew on ABC TV.

-Farr first became known for her role of Rita in the situation comedy My Name's McGooley, What's Yours?
+Farr became well known for her role of Rita in the situation comedy My Name's McGooley, What's Yours?
 (1967–1968).
 She continued to play the character in that show's short-lived sequel series Rita and Wally in 1968.

 Later she played a similarly high-profile regular role in a successful sitcom, portraying dizzy wife Thelma in Kingswood Country starting in 1980.
 She left the series in 1982, and in the script Thelma was sent off on a world cruise.
 She later sent word she would not be returning to her husband and Farr did not return to the series.

-Aside from these roles Farr has had a long and busy career acting in dramatic roles in film and theatre, and television.
-She has had guest roles in drama series, television movies and miniseries.
-Television roles of the 1970s include guest spots on dramas including the Crawford Productions police shows, and a recurring role in soap opera Number 96 in 1974 and 1975, playing in comedy storylines.
+Aside from these roles Farr had a long and busy career acting in dramatic roles in film and theatre, and television.
+She had guest roles in drama series, television movies and miniseries.
+Television roles of the 1970s included guest spots on dramas including the Crawford Productions police shows, and a recurring role in soap opera Number 96 in 1974 and 1975, playing in comedy storylines.
 Later guest appearances include roles in A Country Practice, All Saints and CrashBurn.

+Farr was also known for playing Aunt Peg in Please Like Me.